FAQs about Brewster's Reopening

 - Updates and Communication Plan

-What is the plan if a student is not comfortable to return to the physical campus?
+What is the plan if a student is not comfortable returning to campus after the Winter 2020-21 break?

 What if I am restricted to travel to Brewster from where I live?